 Hay is available all year round, but you get the best prices in the summer months.
 During the winter and early spring, hay is at its peak.
 However, many hay farmers may be sold out.
 I know that most people in the hay business in my area will have empty barns by April.

-Note: when you buy hay in the summer, it’s vital that you store it properly.
-It is important that you store your hay properly so that it doesn’t get moldy and spoil.
+Note: when you buy hay in the summer, you must store it properly.
+You must store your hay correctly so it doesn’t get moldy and spoil.
 The best way to do this is by keeping the area where you keep your hay dry and cool with plenty of air circulation around all sides of the bales.

-Growing your own pasture grasses takes time and labor, but it can be worth the effort in order to reduce feeding expenses over time.
+Growing your pasture grasses takes time and labor, but it can be worth the effort to reduce feeding expenses over time.
 There’s nothing like knowing exactly what you’re feeding; there is an additional benefit of working your land.

 Hay grade | Bale type | Av. price/ ton | Min. price/ ton | Max. price/ ton |